 In 2022, six products would have taken three years.
 In 2026, it took six weekends.
 The failure rate didn’t change.
 Only the speed of failure did.

-The Belief That’s Everywhere Right Now
+What Is the Belief That’s Everywhere Right Now?

 Open any indie hacker forum.
 The message is consistent: AI makes you unstoppable.
 Vibe-code your idea.
 Ship in a weekend.
 The tools are so good that anyone can build anything.
 Just start.